thephpleague/config/README.md

 ## 🏷️ Versioning

 [SemVer](http://semver.org/) is followed closely.
-Minor and patch releases should not introduce breaking changes to the codebase; however, they might change the resulting AST or HTML output of parsed Markdown (due to bug fixes, spec changes, etc.)  As a result, you might get slightly different HTML, but any custom code built onto this library should still function correctly.
+Minor and patch releases should not introduce breaking changes to the codebase.

 Any classes or methods marked `@internal` are not intended for use outside this library and are subject to breaking changes at any time, so please avoid using them.